thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 In this short tutorial, we’ll cover the minimal knowledge necessary to begin writing programs.
 Programming is actually a lot like math.

 Wait!
 Don’t leave just yet!
-Fortunately, programming is nothing like the math classes you’ve likely been subjected to in school.
+Fortunately, it's nothing like the math classes you’ve likely been subjected to in school.

 Programming differs from math in two important ways.
 Firstly, when writing programs you’re always accompanied by a partner.
 As with any good group-work the division of labor in this relationship is rather lopsided.
 Your partner in this case is, of course, the computer.
 While being far more rational than you (someone had to say it), the computer can’t think for itself and will do virtually anything you ask it to.
 Its toil frees you from solving for x for the zillionth time in a cramped chair and desk.
-Delegating the task of evaluation to the computer turns an otherwise dry task into a creative one.
+Delegating this task of evaluation to the computer turns an otherwise monotonous task into a creative one.

 Secondly, and most importantly, programming languages have collections.
 Most math curriculum through high school deals almost exclusively with scalar types.
 That is every value, or placeholder for a value, in an expression is indivisible.
-4 is a scalar value as is 273.
+4 is a scalar value as is 273.45.
 Numbers, in this case, and their accompanied operations like addition are frequently insufficient for all but the most boring of programs.
 Collections in a programming language allow us to do more by wrapping many values together into one value and manipulating it irrespective of what’s inside.

 You may already know that a program is just a series of smaller procedures specified in a particular order.
 Let’s say you want to write a series of steps to sort a collection of numbers.
 One possible solution might go something like this:

-1. Take the first number in the unsorted collection and place the rest of the numbers into one of two groups on either side.
+1. Take the first number in the unsorted collection and place the rest of the numbers into one of two collections on either side.
 Lesser numbers go in the group to the left, greater numbers to the right.
-2. Repeat this procedure on both of the new groups until they are empty.
+2. Repeat this procedure on both of the new collections until they are empty.
 3. Finally, from left to right, concatenate (string together into a collection) all the numbers back into one group in their new order.

 ![Quicksort]({{ "/assets/quicksort.gif" | absolute_url }})